sayan-geoDL/large-basin-ann-rain-response-pipeline/README.md

 - Logs are saved to ./main.log , making it easy to review pipeline execution details.

-## Data Sources

-This project uses rainfall, temperature, and discharge datasets for testing and demonstration.
-Due to licensing or distribution restrictions, the actual data files are **not included** in the repository.

 ## Sample Results
 <h2 id="sample-results">📊 Sample Results</h2>